Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 + k42 = (1 -Ć)lnX/Ć. In Figure

-and aX2 are directly compared with the values predicted using
+are directly compared with the values predicted using the universal line,

-274.15 [K].
 The agreement between the two is encouraging.
-Pure predictions
+Pure predictions often provide

 prediction procedure is applied to 100 binaries selected from the 2700 binary